-Ah, yes, springtime in San Francisco.
-Although I've never been there for more than a couple of days at a time, my love affair with the City by the Bay goes back almost 65 years.
+Although I've never been there for more than a couple of days or weeks at a time, my love affair with the City by the Bay goes back almost 65 years.
 As a 17-year-old graduate of Navy boot camp, my first trip ever out of the East was to report to the Naval Base at Treasure Island, California.

-THAT Treasure Island, I thought.
-I conjured up images of pirates, Long John Silver, yo ho ho and all that adventure stuff.
-It turned out to be a bunch of drab Navy barracks on a little hunk of land under the Oakland Bay Bridge, halfway between San Francisco and ... what else ...
-Oakland.
+Treasure Island conjured up images of pirates, Long John Silver, yo ho ho and all that adventure stuff.
+It turned out to be a bunch of drab Navy barracks on a little hunk of land under the Oakland Bay Bridge, halfway between San Francisco and Oakland.